borgmatic-collective/borgmatic/README.md

 your thing.
 In general, contributions are very welcome.
 We don't bite!

+### Code style

+Start with [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+But then, apply the following deviations from PEP 8:

+ * For strings, prefer single quotes over double quotes.
+ * Limit all lines to a maximum of 100 characters.
+ * Use trailing commas within multiline values or argument lists.
+ * Within multiline constructs:
+  * Use standard four-space indentation.
+Don't align indentation with an opening delimeter.
+  * Put opening and closing delimeters on lines separate from their contents.

 ### Development

 To get set up to hack on borgmatic, first clone master via HTTPS or SSH: